Reception Body Management Unit 2 Lesson 5

 Key Questions

-- What happens when you practise the same activity lots?
+- What happens when you practise something over and over again?

-- If you were to try this again next week, what would you try to do better?
+- If you did this again next week, what would you try to get even better at?

-- Which activities did you have to balance on?
+- Which activities did you do where you had to balance?

 Teaching Points